ashcross/tinypng-compress/README.md

 - `--recursive`: Include subdirectories when processing directories
 - `--preserve-metadata`: Keep EXIF data during compression

+### Size Options
+- `--max-side auto`: Choose the 'side' that should be judged for --max-size: width, height, auto
+- `--max-size 1920`: If image is >1920px then resize to 1920px

 ## Configuration

 ### Configuration File Location